Getting Started with Grails

-Grails SDK Home - your local Grails 3 installation which is represented by a library.
+Grails SDK Home - your local Grails version installation which is represented by a library.

-Create create-app or create-plugin- select one of these options depending on what you want to create.
+Create create-app or create-plugin - select one of these options depending on what you want to create.
 In our case, it is

 Options - use this field for additional options.
 For example, you can specify a profile such as

 On the next page of the wizard, specify the project's information such as name and location, and click Finish.

 IntelliJ IDEA creates a Grails application with appropriate directories and artifacts.

-- From the main menu, select build.gradle file or a directory containing the build.gradle file.
-IntelliJ IDEA will import a Gradle project even if the project was not opened or imported before. and the
+From the main menu, select build.gradle file or a directory containing the build.gradle file.and the

-If you need more information on the Gradle project importing, refer to the Gradle import section.
+If you need more information on working with Gradle in IntelliJ IDEA, refer to the Gradle section.

 Explore Grails application

-There are some notable differences in Grails 3 project structure as appose to Grails 2:
+There are some notable differences in the Grails project structure as appose to projects with older Grails versions:

 config directory - the content of the config directory enables you to use either a YAML file or Groovy file for your configuration.
 The logging configuration is also available.